Paper Boat: Marketing

-As a brand based on age-old recipes and memories, Paper Boat's marketing strategy revolves around nostalgia, childhood and innocence.
-The brand name Paper Boat and the tag line, ‘Drinks and Memories’ is aimed at re-connecting the consumers to their childhood.
-Paper Boat's beverages such as Aam Panna and Jal Jeera are drinks that their consumers grew up drinking and carry a strong association with their childhood.
+The brand name Paper Boat and the tag line ‘Drinks and Memories’ are intended to be references to the consumer's childhood.

-Paper Boat's television advertising campaign consisted of a series of simple, evocative ads that reflected the brand idea of childhood nostalgia.
-The ads were set to an adaptation of the music of RK Narayan’s iconic Malgudi Days.
-Paper Boat’s debut campaign was penned and narrated by renowned poet and lyricist Gulzar, while the later campaign was written by lyricist Swanand Kirkire.
+Paper Boat's television ads were set to an adaptation of the music of RK Narayan's Malgudi Days.
+Paper Boat’s debut campaign was penned and narrated by poet and lyricist Gulzar, while the later campaign was written by lyricist Swanand Kirkire.

-Apart from its television ads, the brand has also released a range short films celebrating childhood memories and nostalgia.
-‘Ride Down the River of Memories’, ‘Waiting for Ma’, ‘My Struggles with the Treasure Chest’ and ‘Hum honge kamyab’ – are all short films aimed at bringing out the child in everyone.
-In 2016, Paper Boat released 'Rizwan - Keeper of the Gates of Heaven,' a 3.30 minute film created by the creative agency, Humour Me.
-The film narrates the story of an old man named Rizwan who reminisces about his childhood and is a celebration of innocence, bravery and love.
-The video used animation, narration and strong characterization to tell a moving tale.
+Apart from its television ads, the brand has also released a range short films such as ‘Ride Down the River of Memories’, ‘Waiting for Ma’, ‘My Struggles with the Treasure Chest’, ‘Hum honge kamyab’, and 'Rizwan - Keeper of the Gates of Heaven'.

-Paper Boat has a strong presence on social media with compelling digital marketing campaigns.
-It has over 353K following on Facebook and 122 k followers on Instagram.
-While its Facebook campaign showcases illustrations celebrating childhood memories, the brand's Instagram page uses doodles, visual stories and creative projects to tell the Paper Boat story.

-As an extension of its marketing campaign, Paper Boat has also ventured into book publishing.
-It has published reprints of the classics, Three Men in a Boat and Jungle Book, which were given away with the beverages as part of gift boxes and sales offers.
+Paper Boat also ventured into book publishing.
+It has published reprints of Three Men in a Boat and Jungle Book, which were given away with the beverages as part of gift boxes and sales offers.
 In 2017, the brand published Half Pants Full Pants by Anand Suspi, a collection of real-life tales about growing up in Shimoga.